 The mountain rumbled as the Heart exhumed itself head-first by undulating its robed body.
-When the hem of its robe passed the lip of the cave, Faith gasped: the Heart’s lower half was a blue tentacle thick as its body.
+When the hem of its robe passed the lip of the cave, Faith gasped: the Heart’s lower half was a blue tentacle long and thick as its body.
 Its suckers dragged a white wing from the depths.
 The Heart withdrew the tentacle and became a sky-blue cloth cone with a sapphire head.

 “Maybe I’ll be your Will-o-Wisp,” said Faith, “but first I need to know more about you, Heart-Bird-Mountain-thing!”

 “Ask what you want.”
-The Heart unsleeved ten blue human arms and spiraled the wing to cover the cave-interior.
+The Heart unsleeved ten blue human arms and spiraled the white wing to cover the cave-interior.
 “This wing will insulate you from the Mountain.”

 Faith followed the Heart onto the wing and into the cave.
 Her weight didn’t bend feathers beneath her.
 “First, what do I call you?
 Heart of the Mountain’s a mouthful.
 Would Bug-Bird be okay?”

 “Call me what you want,” said the Heart of the Mountain.

 Behind Faith, the wingtip curled up and blocked the sunlight.
 She heard the cave’s mouth close.
 “Okay, but do you have, like, pronouns?
 He, she, they?”
 Faith smelled tentacle-brine.
 “It?”

 The Heart pondered pronouns.
 “Let me think.”
 They thought.
 “They.
 Sometimes she, but nowadays mostly they.”